claroline/Claroline/docs/sections/plugins/scorm.md

 # Scorm plugin

-The Scorm plugins allows to create Scorm resources in Claroline platform.
+The Scorm plugin allows to create Scorm resources in Claroline platform.
 It supports Scorm 1.2 and Scorm 2004.

 ## Scorm API integration